 The system of philosophy under discussion is rather a science than a philosophy.
 It deals only with the practical means by which complete union with Ishwara can be attained.
-It has left most part of its philosophical side of its system to be dealt with by the Sankhya.
+It has left most of the philosophical side of its system to be dealt with by the Sankhya philosophy.